AregSPZ/thetacredit/README.md

 # Results
 Around 90% F1 macro score for classifier, which implies that the model is capable of accurately making loan decisions within the limits of training data (35000$ or lower loans), and 0.4 Root Mean Squared Error for regressor (with target variable and predictions being normalized).

+# Deployment

+Docker was used to containerize the web application, allowing it to be easily deployed across various environments.
+By using Docker, the application and its dependencies are packaged into a single container, ensuring consistency and preventing issues caused by differences in development and production environments.